Superman (2025 film): Box-office performance

-On July 10, Deadline Hollywood reported the film earned $2.8 million from Tuesday previews for an estimated total $21 million including Thursday previews.
+On July 10, Deadline Hollywood reported the film earned $2.8 million from Tuesday previews for an estimated total of $21 million, including Thursday previews.
 Final Thursday previews would see the film make $22.5 million, when counting both theatrical and Tuesday Amazon Prime screenings ($2.8 million).
 This was, at the time, the best preview box office for any film released in the year 2025 before The Fantastic Four: First Steps surpassed it two weeks later, as well as a record for any film involving Gunn.
 This was also higher than the previous preview box office record Warner Bros. achieved with Barbie.
 The film was now projected to make $115–$121 million at the domestic box office during its opening weekend, and over $210 million worldwide during this time as well.
 The film made $56.5 million on its first day, the second-highest of 2025, behind A Minecraft Movie.
 It ended up debuting to $125 million, finishing atop the box office, and becoming the biggest opening weekend for a standalone Superman film ahead of Man of Steel, as well as the second-biggest opening weekend for a film featuring Superman, behind Batman v Superman: Dawn of Justice.
 It also scored the third-highest opening weekend for a 2025 film, behind A Minecraft Movie and Lilo & Stitch.
 In its second weekend, the film remained in first place, grossing $57 million.
 This marked a 54% drop, which was deemed better than other superhero films of 2025 up until that point, such as Captain America: Brave New World (68%) and Thunderbolts* (56%), attributed to positive word-of-mouth, with Comscore analyst Paul Dergarabedian pointing out that the film's second-weekend drop is "indicative of a marketplace that's embracing the film".
 In its third weekend, the film was dethroned by newcomer The Fantastic Four: First Steps, finishing second, earning $24.9 million, a 57% drop.
 By the end of July, Superman became the first DC film since The Batman (2022) to earn over $300 million domestically, and in late August, it became the first DC film, also since The Batman, to earn $600 million globally.
 While still earning over $1 million domestically in an already reduced wide release of 1,187 theatres in week nine, the film was cut back to 390 theatres in week 10, and pulled from domestic theatres after week 12.